jpype-project/jpype/doc/userguide.rst

 to be a requirement that users manually attach their thread to call a Java function, but as the user has no control over the spawning of threads by other applications such as an IDE, this inevitably lead to unexpected segmentation faults.
-That that just crashing randomly, JPype automatically attached any thread the makes a Java call.
+Rather that crashing randomly, JPype automatically attachs any thread that invokes a Java method.
 These threads are attached automatically as daemon threads so that will not prevent the JVM from shutting down properly upon request.
 If a thread must be attached as a non-daemon, use the method ``jpype.attachThreadToJVM()`` from within the thread context.
 Once this is done the JVM will not shut down until that thread is completed.

 There is a function called ``jpype.isThreadAttachedToJVM()`` which will check if a thread is attached.
-As threads automatically attach to Java the only way that a thread would not be attached is if it has never called a Java method.
+As threads automatically attach to Java, the only way that a thread would not be attached is if it has never called a Java method.

 The downside of automatic attachment is that each attachment allocates a small amount of resources in the JVM.
 For applications that spawn frequent dynamically allocated threads, these threads will need to be detached prior to completing the thread with ``jpype.detachThreadFromJVM()``.
-Thus for dynamic threading one can detach whenever Java is not longer needed, because the thread will automatically reattach if Java is needed again.
-There is some performance penalty each time a thread is attached and detached.
+When implementing dynamic threading, one can detach the thread whenever Java is no longer needed.
+The thread will automatically reattach if Java is needed again.
+There is a performance penalty each time a thread is attached and detached.

 Java Threads
 ------------

-To use Java threads one has to implement a Java proxy for a ``java.lang.Runnable``.
-The runnable can then be passed any Java threading mechanism to be executed.
-Each time that Java threads transfer control back to Python the GIL is reacquired.
+To use Java threads, create a Java proxy implementins ``java.lang.Runnable``.
+The Runnable can then be passed any Java threading mechanism to be executed.
+Each time that Java threads transfer control back to Python, the GIL is reacquired.

 Other Threads
 -------------